-STANDARD COLLEGE'S PN program utilizes a competency-based approach in the performance of skills necessary for employment as a Licensed Practical Nurse in healthcare.
+Standard College's Practical Nursing program utilizes a competency-based approach in the performance of skills necessary for employment as a Licensed Practical Nurse in healthcare.
 In addition to theoretical knowledge, the program includes practical application of skills in a variety of clinical settings.